Telford: Governance

 Within the borough of Telford & Wrekin, the town is entirely parished.
 Telford has no single town council because of this.
 The town is also divided into Wards, within the Telford and Wrekin borough.
 These are used for electoral purposes and demographic surveys.
 Telford was created politically – but its attempts to make a cohesive town from the fusion of other independent towns: Wellington, Madeley, Hadley, Oakengates, Dawley, Ironbridge and Donnington have largely been successful.
 Despite this, the town has much clearer divisions than in other older towns, such as nearby Shrewsbury, which have developed into one consolidated urban area over time.
 Some small settlements to the south such as a part of Ironbridge and Broseley, while part of the Telford Urban Area, are administered by Shropshire Council.

 Telford is the only settlement within the Telford parliamentary constituency, which was held by Labour from its creation in 1997 until the 2015 general election.
-It was then held by Lucy Allen who stood down ahead of the 2024 general election after defecting to the Reform UK party.
+It was then held for the Conservatives by Lucy Allen who stood down ahead of the 2024 general election after defecting to the Reform UK party.
 The current MP since the election is Shaun Davies (Labour).
-Some suburbs, such as Wellington, are located in The Wrekin, which also has varying support between the Conservatives and Labour.
-Conservative Mark Pritchard was reelected as the latter seat's MP in 2024, and has now held the seat continuously since 2005.
+Some suburbs, such as Wellington, are located in The Wrekin constituency, which also has varying support between the Conservatives and Labour.
+Conservative Mark Pritchard was reelected as the MP for The Wrekin in 2024, and has now held the seat continuously since 2005.
 Telford is administratively part of the West Midlands region.